2024 NYC Mansion Tax Guide: Everything You Need To Know

 Who Pays the NYC Mansion Tax?

-The buyer pays the mansion tax.
-The seller can pay but would need to agree and that is uncommon.
-Just like the default for the transfer taxes is the seller pays, the default for the mansion tax is the buyer pays.
+Unless otherwise negotiated, the buyer pays the mansion tax.
+Just like the default payor of the transfer taxes is the seller, the default for the mansion tax is the buyer.

 For an comprehensive tally of your buyer closing costs, check out our online calculator.